-Upon payment at the cashier (Window 6), you will receive a receipt and the collection slip, which will indicate the date of your collection (around eight weeks after the date of encoding).
+Upon payment at the cashier (Window 6), you will receive a receipt and the collection slip, which will indicate the date of your collection (around ten weeks after the date of encoding).

-It takes approximately eight weeks to process the e-Passport, as all Philippine passports are produced in Manila.
+It takes about ten weeks to process the e-Passport, as all Philippine ePassports are produced in Manila.

-Important: There will be cases in which the Manila will be unable to send the passport during those eight weeks.
+NOTICE: There will be cases in which DFA Manila will be unable to send the passport during those ten weeks.
 In such cases, we will get in touch with the applicant and inform him/her that the passport will be delayed.
-The Embassy is not informed by Manila as to when the passport will be delivered.
+The Embassy is not informed by DFA Manila as to when the passport will be delivered.
 In case of an emergency or urgent need for a passport, please follow the instructions in the message that we will send.

 On the day of your collection of passport as indicated in your collection slip, please come to the Embassy and show your collection slip at the reception area.
 You will be given a queue number for Window 11.
 Please do not forget to bring your present (the "old") passport with you, as the Embassy will cancel it.
 After your old passport has been cancelled, it will be returned to you.

 If you are unable to personally come back to the Embassy to claim your passport, you may designate someone to do it on your behalf.
-Please make sure to give your signed authorization letter and a photocopy of your ID to that person, along with your (present) passport which will be cancelled by the Embassy.
+Please make sure to give your signed authorization letter and a photocopy of your ID to that person, along with your collection slip and your (present) passport which will be cancelled by the Embassy.

 |The steps above outline the passport procedure.
 For frequently asked questions (FAQs) on passports, please click here.|